Thomascountz/thomascountz/_posts/2019-05-21-safer-monkey-patching-in-ruby.md

 end
 ```

 This implementation gives us the best of both worlds.
-1) We get to call methods directly on the strings we want to colorize, and 2) we don’t effect any other `String` instances.
+1) We get to call methods directly on the strings we want to colorize, and 2) we don’t affect any other `String` instances.
 It does have the downside of requiring an extra step, but no more than our previous approach:

 ```ruby
 include BattleBoats